-'''

 class calibre.utils.formatter_functions.BuiltinGlobals

-'''

-globals(id[=expression] [, id[=expression]]) - Retrieves "global variables" that can be passed into the formatter.
-It both declares and initializes local variables with the names of the global variables passed in.
-If the corresponding variable is not provided in the passed-in globals then it assigns that variable the provided default value.
-If there is no default value then the variable is set to the empty string.
+globals (id[=expression] [, id[=expression]]) - Retrieves "global variables" that can be passed into the formatter.
+The name id is the name of the global variable.
+It both declares and initializes local variables with the names of the global variables passed in (the id parameters.
+If the corresponding variable is not provided in the globals then it assigns that variable the provided default value.
+If there is no default value then the variable is set to the empty string.)